-I am a reader (between a senior lecturer and professor) in astronomy in the School of Mathematical and Physical Sciences (MPS) at the University of Sussex.
-I am also an STFC Public Engagement Fellow, the Director of Outreach and Public Egagement (DOPE) for MPS.
+I am a Reader in Astronomy (equivalent to Associate Professor) in the School of Mathematical and Physical Sciences (MPS) at the University of Sussex.
+I am also a STFC Leadership in Public Engagement Fellow, Head of Astronomy (Director of the Astronomy Centre), and the Director of Outreach and Public Egagement (DOPE) for MPS.

 Since beginning my PhD I have been active in various public engagement activities and I am currently an STFC Leadership in Public Engagement Fellow and also Director of Outreach and Public Egagement (DOPE) for the School of Mathematical and Physical Sciences.